 “Did I forget to lock the door?”
-That scary thought usually comes to mind when you’re already halfway across town and it’s quite disconcerting.
-Leaving a door unlocked makes it easy for anyone to come inside and take whatever they please.
+This scary thought usually comes to mind when you’re already halfway across town and it’s quite disconcerting.
+Leaving a door unlocked makes it easy for anyone to enter and take whatever they please.

-It’s the same with backdoor attacks, but instead of breaking into your house, criminals enter computer systems to steal data, hijack resources, or plant spyware.
+It’s the same with backdoor attacks, but instead of breaking into your house, criminals enter your computer system to steal data, hijack resources, or plant spyware.

-A backdoor attack is a covert method of bypassing security restrictions to gain unauthorized access to a computer system.
+A backdoor, or a backdoor attack, is a type of malware that manages to bypass security restrictions to gain unauthorized access to a computer system.
 In simpler words, a backdoor is a piece of code that allows others to go in and out of a system without being detected.

 Backdoors are not always malicious.
 Sometimes software developers deliberately code backdoors into their applications as a legitimate point of access for remote administration, diagnostics, troubleshooting, or system tests.